leblancmeneses/actions/README.md

 ## Affected Action

+This task is designed for projects in mono repos that are not *fully* covered by build tools similar to Make, Bazel, or Nx.
+It helps track the dependency graph and streamline your pipeline by identifying and executing only the steps impacted by recent changes.

+### Key Features

-This task generates a JSON object to optimize your pipeline by skipping unnecessary steps and executing only those impacted by `changes`.
-It also aligns Git commits with images using `recommended_imagetags` and `shas`, which represent hashes of the dependency graph defined by specified rules.
+* **Dependency Graph Optimization:** Generates a JSON object to identify dependencies impacted by `changes`, allowing you to skip unnecessary steps and focus only on what needs to be executed.
+* **Commit Alignment:** Aligns Git commits with images using `recommended_imagetags` and `shas`.
+These hashes represent the state of the dependency graph, based on defined rules, ensuring consistency across your workflow.

+### Recommendations:

-We recommend using `changes` for pull requests and `shas` for core branches like `main`, `develop`, and `prod`, serving as a dependency graph key for caching purposes.
+* Use `changes` for pull requests to detect and act upon specific updates.
+* Use `shas` for core branches like `main`, `develop`, and `prod` as a key for caching purposes, improving build efficiency.

+This approach helps optimize pipelines, reduce execution time, and maintain reliable caching across your development workflow.

 ```yaml
 jobs: